Melissa K. Norris

 Seed Saving

-Those herbs that don't typically survive the winter can oftentimes be seed-saved and replanted, or, if the plant was allowed to go to seed in the fall, may re-seed themselves year after year, as the case with chamomile.
+Those herbs that don’t typically survive the winter can oftentimes be seed-saved and replanted, or, if the plant was allowed to go to seed in the fall, may re-seed themselves year after year for an endless supply of fresh herbs each year.

 Both perennial herbs and annual herbs can provide you with a never-ending supply if properly maintained.